Carl Davis

 Silent film music

-The Hollywood documentary series was followed by the documentaries Unknown Chaplin in 1982, Buster Keaton: A Hard Act to Follow (cf Buster Keaton) in 1987 and Harold Lloyd: The Third Genius (cf Harold Lloyd) in 1989.
-In the 1980s and 1990s, Davis wrote and conducted the scores for numerous classic silent films released restored and released through Brownlow and Gill's "Thames Silents" series in the UK.
 By 1993, his reputation made him the number one choice for new scores to silent films.
-Many DVD releases, including Ben-Hur (1925), Safety Last (1923), Chaplin's City Lights (1931) (re-orchestrated by Davis based on Chaplin's original written score) and Erich von Stroheim's Greed (1924), use Davis's music and an entire re-scoring Clarence Browns Majestic Flesh and the Devil (1927) .
-In many of these recordings he is the conductor as well the composer.
-On several occasions he has performed these works live in the cinema, as well as in concert halls as the film is running.
+Many DVD releases, including Ben-Hur (1925), The Phantom of the Opera (1925), Safety Last (1923), DeMille's The Godless Girl (1928), Chaplin's City Lights (1931) (re-orchestrated by Davis original written score) and Erich von Stroheim's Greed (1924), use Davis's music.
+Davis also created an entire re-scoring of Clarence Brown's Flesh and the Devil (1927).
+In many of these recordings, he was the conductor as well the composer.
+On several occasions he conducted these scores live in the cinema, as well as in concert halls as the film was being screened.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Carl Davis" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Carl Davis" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools